2021 Grading Nights Schedule

 Hi Club Members,

-For the 2019 Season the club is planning to continue 2018's successful approach for the grading of junior teams:
+For the 2020 Season the club is planning to continue 2018 and 2019's successful approach for the grading of junior teams:

 - Wherever possible, grading sessions will be run by volunteers not associated with that age group. e.g. they will not be parents or previous coaches of that age group.
 Players will be objectively assessed multiple times during the 3 weeks of grading by many different assessors, and will be following a structured set of grading drills to ensure the process is fair and comprehensive.
 The assessment process is straightforward: each player has a number on their arm (assigned at the age-group rego table on the appropriate field), and as they rotate around the various skill stations / games they will be assessed based upon their capability.
 They will not be told their result.
 Assessment sheets are collated after each night and entered into a spreadsheet.
 Over 3 weeks grading we expect each player to be assessed many times by different assessors; their results should therefore be a genuine reflection of their performance and any “abnormal” results will be averaged out thus minimising the chance of misgrades at the end of the process.